projectdiscovery/chaos-client/README.md

 ### How to avail `API_KEY`

 Chaos DNS API is in beta and only available to people who have been invited to use it.
-You can request an invite for yourself by filling [Google form](https://forms.gle/GP5nTamxJPfiMaBn9).
-We send out new invites every second Monday of the month.
-Please send us a DM on our [Discord](https://discord.gg/projectdiscovery) server.
+You can request an invite at [chaos.projectdiscovery.io](https://chaos.projectdiscovery.io).

 ## Running chaos